-- 1. Understand agents and manipulation of agents - 2.
-Deal with agents for communication and coordination - 3.
-Understand agent oriented programming and language - 4.
-Understand agent architecture - 5.
+This C This Course will enable students to: 1.
+Understand agents and manipulation of agents 2.
+Deal with agents for communication and coordination 3.
+Understand agent oriented programming and language 4.
+Understand agent architecture 5.
 Explore mobile agent concepts

 Agent and User Experience: Interacting agents, agents from direct manipulation to deligation-interface agent metaphor with character designing agents- direct manipulation versus agent path to predictable